mbalzax/GettingandCleaningDataProject/README.md

 3. Make sure that the dplyr library is installed before running the run_analysis function.
 3. Load the script run_analysis.R
 4. Execute the function run_analysis()
-5. The resulting data set file will be created in tihe working directory: tidyDataSet.txt
+5. The resulting data set file will be created in the R working directory: tidyDataSet.txt

 #### License: